Table of Contents

 Are refined grains healthy or not?

 Whole grains are typically touted as healthy for their fiber and micronutrient profile, but that doesn’t mean refined grains are inherently harmful.
-Previous meta-analyses (“MAs”) have found no significant association between refined grains and ACM, CVD, stroke, or even T2DM (a possible exception with T2DM is when consuming large amounts of rice).(Gaesser, 2019) A 2020 SR/MA of trials comparing whole grain to refined grain consumption found whole grains yielded small, likely clinically meaningless benefits to triglycerides, hemoglobin A1c, and C-reactive protein, although oats particularly had a larger beneficial impact on cholesterol changes and many studies included subjects who were healthy at baseline (which would make it less likely to see substantial changes in these metrics).(Marshall, 2020) Of note, refined grain products are commonly fortified and that can help increase healthy nutrient consumption for people who do not eat many whole grains.(Jones, 2020)
+Previous MAs have found no significant association between refined grains and ACM, CVD, stroke, or even T2DM (a possible exception with T2DM is when consuming large amounts of rice).(Gaesser, 2019; Gaesser, 2022 – this author is a member of the Grain Foods Foundation and Wheat Foods Council; Hu, 2022) A 2020 SR/MA of trials comparing whole grain to refined grain consumption found whole grains yielded small, likely clinically meaningless benefits to triglycerides, hemoglobin A1c, and C-reactive protein, although oats particularly had a larger beneficial impact on cholesterol changes and many studies included subjects who were healthy at baseline (which would make it less likely to see substantial changes in these metrics).(Marshall, 2020) Of note, refined grain products are commonly fortified and that can help increase healthy nutrient consumption for people who do not eat many whole grains.(Jones, 2020)

 Rather than discouraging refined grains, it may be best to simply encourage increase whole grain consumption (for reasons indicated above) and to not worry about refined grain consumption assuming total caloric intake is appropriate.
 This would also be consistent with the DGA as it recommends that half of one’s grains should be whole grains, implying half can be refined.